-I usually post three times a week: Monday, Wednesday and Friday.
+I to post at least once a week.
 This is not a set-in-stone schedule, as I work full-time, write professionally, and value my mental health.
 Nevertheless, I do try to keep content rolling, even if it’s just lame posts about my Netflix queue or pics of my dogs.

 Over the years, these 20 articles are some of my most linked-to, commented upon, or just plain important.
 These posts will give you an idea of the kind of topics that tend to draw people to this site and the type of issues I like to explore.

 - Is There a Conspiracy Against Christian Art?

 - Must a Church Be Friendly?

 - Why Christian Fiction Writers Love the Nephilim

 - The New Demographic: Christian Who Don’t Like Christian Fiction